joh748/SOFTENG310-FinTrack/CONTRIBUTING.md

 - [Express Documentation](https://expressjs.com/en/4x/api.html)
 - [Tailwind Documentation](https://tailwindcss.com/docs/installation)

+There are also a couple other dependencies that we use, such as [Axios](https://axios-http.com/docs/intro).
+We recommend you check out the package.json files in the frontend and backend folders to see these dependencies.
+Feel free to search for more information about these dependencies online!

 # How do I make a contribution?
 Never made a contribution before?
 Wondering how contributions work in the in our project?
 Here's a quick rundown!

-- Find an issue that you are interested in addressing or a feature that you would like to add.
+- Find an issue that you are interested in addressing or a feature that you would like to add (we recommend looking for those labelled `good first issue`).
 - Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under your-GitHub-username/repository-name.
 - Clone the repository to your local machine using git clone https://github.com/github-username/repository-name.git.
 - Create a new branch for your fix using git checkout -b branch-name-here.